Student-Team-Projects/TPM-Disk-Encryption/README.md

 mkinitcpio -P
 ```

-### Store the key file in TPM without sealing it with PCRs
+### Store the keyfile in TPM without sealing it with PCRs

 ```
 /etc/tpm-secret/tpm_storesecret.sh --no-seal